Staunchglobal/SPL-Techincal-Assessment/README.md

 ## Brief:

-    In the field of Computer Science, we have different programmaing paradigms, patterns and approachesto problem solving.
+#### In the field of Computer Science, we have different programmaing paradigms, patterns
+    and approachesto problem solving.

-    ### Imperative Programming:
+##### Imperative Programming:

-        a.
         Imperative Programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
 Imperative programming focuses on